West Ham boss Potter reveals Sommerville setback and his admiration for Brentford's Frank - TribalFootball.com

-West Ham boss Potter reveals Sommerville setback and his admiration for Brentford's Frank
+West Ham boss Potter reveals Summerville setback and his admiration for Brentford's Frank

 Potter will be looking to push his side away from the relegation zone and up towards safety on Saturday afternoon.
 He first spoke about team news which was a mix of positives and negatives for the English coach.